 Best Places to eat in Juneau

-- Tracy’s Crab Shack: Not a shack, and super touristy but also delicious.
+Tracy’s Crab Shack: Not a shack, and super touristy but also delicious and extremely popular with locals, including the fishing guides, so you know it’s good.
 You won’t go wrong with seafood in Juneau!

-- The Hangar: Another busy and somewhat touristy spot that is also popular with locals (especially in the off season), fantastic seafood in a historic airplane hangar
+The Hangar: Another busy and spot downtown that is very popular with locals.
+Fantastic seafood and burgers and salads in a historic airplane hangar.
+Get the Tempura Halibut.

 Mean Queen – this is your spot for deep dish pizza and wings

 Best places to eat in Valdez